XXalchemist/Python-Revision/readme.md

 ### 3. String, List, Tuple, Dictionary, Set

-**String : Sequence of characters that is denoted under "" or ''.
+**String: Sequence of characters that is denoted under "" or ''.
 Example: "Name".
 Immutable(can't change the value of string but can overwrite it) , Ordered Sequence.
 Stride => [start:stop:jump]**<br>

 _Some Examples of String Methods are :-_